Slip, Trip and Fall Accidents

 To determine whether you have a claim for premises liability you must prove negligence.
 So, let’s look at the law at work when a slip and fall accident occurs.

-Let’s assume someone falls on wooden steps leading to the back entrance of their neighbor’s home.
-One of the steps was improperly secured and came loose when stepped on, and this caused the fall.
+Let’s assume someone falls on wooden steps leading to the back entrance of a home or business.
+One of the steps was not secured and came loose when stepped on, and this caused the fall.

-Notice may be established by documentation showing that the property owner was notified of the defective condition.
-In other cases, witness testimony may establish the length of time a defect existed on the property or indicate that the property owner was made aware through verbal communications of the defect.
-In other situations, the defect itself may provide insight as to the length of time it existed, thereby establishing that the property owner “should have known” about the problem.
+Witness testimony may establish the length of time a defect existed on the property or prove that the property owner knew about the defect before the slip and fall.
+In other situations, the defect itself may provide insight into the length of time it existed, thereby establishing that the property owner should have known about the problem.